Briefing Paper: Plastic Surgery for Teenagers

 Although millions of people have plastic surgery every year without complications, no surgical procedure is risk-free.
 When considering plastic surgery, a person's motivation is generally driven by the expected result rather than the surgical process.
-The ASPS urges teenagers contemplating plastic surgery, as well as their parents or guardian, to consider the following:
+ASPS urges teenagers contemplating plastic surgery, as well as their parents or guardians, to consider the following:

 Patients should be sure their plastic surgeon is certified by the American Board of Plastic Surgery (ABPS).
 All ABPS-certified physicians have:

 - Completed at least six years of surgical training, with at least three years in plastic surgery.